gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 - A **unique loading spinner** should be displayed to the user during this process, ensuring there's **no flickering** due to different spinners being rendered.

-To help manage those concerns, Squide offer an `AppRouter` component that takes care of setuping Squide federated primitive and orchestrating the different states.
+To help manage those concerns, Squide offer an `AppRouter` component that takes care of setuping Squide's primitive and orchestrating the different states.

 ## Fetch public data